lancenonce/lancenonce.github.io/_posts/2024-07-25-Hiding-Polynomial-Evaluations.md

 ```shell
     let poly = input_polynomial();
 ```
-where `input_polynomial()` is a function that prompts for a shell input and returns a `DensePolynomial<ark_bn254::Fr>` polynomial of the coefficients given by the user:
+where `input_polynomial()` is a function that prompts for a shell input and returns a `DensePolynomial<ark_bn254::Fr>` polynomial of the coefficients given by the user.
+For example:

 ```shell
 Enter the polynomial coefficients (u64), separated by spaces: